 Both plans offer protection against specified conditions, they both require payment of premiums, and both types of policies help you accumulate a cash value.
 To add to the complexity, an ILP is classified as a type of whole-life insurance plan.

-However, a peek under the hood will reveal that both ILPs and Whole-life Policies are very different products, and should not be used interchangeably.
-Before we go into the nitty gritty of why, let’s take a closer look at the differ ILPs and Whole-life Policies.
+However, a peek under the hood will reveal that both ILPs and whole-life policies are very different products and should not be used interchangeably.

 What's an Investment-Linked Policy (ILP)?